peterjc/thapbi-pict/docs/examples/woody_hosts/pipeline.rst

 -----------

-For the THAPBI Phyto-Threats project our datasets span multiple plates, but we want to set plate-specific minimum abundance threholds.
+For the THAPBI Phyto-Threats project our datasets span multiple plates, but we want to set plate-specific minimum abundance thresholds.
 That is taken care of as long as each plate is in its own directory.
 For example, you might have ``raw_data/plate_NNN/*.fastq.gz`` and run the pipeline with ``-i raw_data/``).